 Compounding these and all issues in this guide is the recurrent pattern of fixing issues only after significant public demand.
 There is evidence showing that Zoom engineers were aware of vulnerabilities that were not changed even after being alerted.

 The company has promised to upgrade the security, and appears to have done so for paying customers.
-But Schneier is not satisfied.
-An avid Zoom user, he wants end-to-end encryption, and the security fixes available to all users.
+But Schneier is was satisfied.

 The China situation, and the unknown unknowns